GabeScott/standard-works-vault/General Conference/2022 October - Let Doing Good Be Our Normal.md

 # Let Doing Good Be Our Normal

-*By Rafael E. Pino - Of the Seventy*
+By Elder Rafael E. Pino - *Of the Seventy*

 *Given in the October session of the 2022 General Conference*

+>*If we are steadfast and immovable in doing good, our customs will help us to stay on the covenant path.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2022/10/15pino?lang=eng)